jsuryakt/save-battery/README.md

 ## About the Script

-To notify User about the battery when it exceeds a certain limit or deceeds certain limit to save battery life
+To notify User about the battery when it exceeds a certain limit or deceeds certain limit to save battery life.

 ### Text_to_Speech.py
 https://github.com/jsuryakt/save-battery/blob/master/Text_to_Speech.py